So, what Is DJCAA?

 We also provide you with a certificate confirming your background, job history, residency and music/mixing skills.
 This is an achievement that you can be proud of because not all applicants are approved.

 We now offer a free easy-to-use online consultation service before you sign up for any of our services.
 This way we can *let you know if you're a candidate for the DJCAA.
 We offer a true, honest, unbias process to determine if we can continue the full DJCAA certification process.
 We'll let you know ahead of time that you have a solid opportunity to be a DJCAA member or if it's unlikely.

 *This free consultation process is not a guarantee that your application will be approved but we'll give you a custom, personalized report presenting your odds of acceptance.
 We do this based on the information you give us including (but not limited to) job history, references, etc.

 This service costs you nothing and comes with no obligation.
 Click the button below and mention you want the free consultation service.

 Why would you register with this organization?
-Simply put, it allows you to officially certify that you are a professional Disc Jockey through a third-party organization.
+Simply put, DJCAA acts as a third-party professional reference organization.
+It also allows you to officially certify that you are a professional Disc Jockey through a third-party organization.
 A patent-pending process that verifies your knowledge, job history, residencies, and hands-on mixing experience.
 Other industries and professions have similar standards and verifications and now there's a system for our profession.

 As a "Certified DJ" and a registered member of the DJCAA, you will be among the elite professionals in our niche industry.
 You are letting venues, promoters, businesses and events know that you are a true DJ professional.
 You will have an exclusive registration number and serial number that confirms your DJ credentials and experience.
 This serial number is updated annually through a third-party verification process.
 This process includes background job history, experience and actual live review of your mixing skills.